jalotra/DigitalCommunication/README.md

 ## Acknowledgments

 * Rajoo Pandey Sir for teaching so fabulously in the class.
 * Simon Haykin for writing a wonderful Book.
+* Dharmanshu Saini for giving wonderful thoughts on subject in Library.
 * Jasmeet Singh Sobti for scribling whatever was taught in class on paper.